LACMA

 Curatorial Notes

-This high-style colonial bag would have been folded in the center and sewn on the sides.
-Such bags were used to hold coca leaves, which were consumed to relieve symptoms caused by the high altitude of the Andes and offered in ceremonial contexts.
-Bags were also a frequent accessory of Inca coyas (queens).
-The exuberant design of this example—with tocapu (geometric motifs associated with the elite), animals, leaves, and feathers—suggests that it belonged to a noble Inca woman.
+This rectangular cloth appears to be a fragment but is, in fact, a complete panel designed to be folded horizontally in the center and sewn along the sides to create a bag.
+Such bags held coca leaves, which were consumed to relieve symptoms caused by the high altitude of the Andes, as well as offered in ceremonial contexts.
+Bags were also a frequent accessory of Inka coyas (queens).
+The exuberant design of tocapu (geometric motifs associated with the elite), animals, leaves, and feathers suggests that this example belonged to a woman of noble Inka heritage.

 Provenance